synereo/blog.synereo.com/_posts/2015-03-28-how-amps-work.markdown

 layout: post
 status: publish
 published: true
-title: The AMP: A Coin With an "Inherent" Value
+title: The AMP - A Coin With an "Inherent" Value
 date: '2015-03-28 01:00:00 +0200'
 ---